alezotta/hyperglue/README.md

 The app could be expanded as a means for independent bands to connect with people in a more local way, where bands place their stickers and augment the reality around them with sounds and tracks.

 ### Project by
-Valeria Sonia Aufiero
+Valeria Sonia Aufiero — valeria.aufiero@gmail.com
-valeria.aufiero@gmail.com
-Andrea Benedetti
+Andrea Benedetti — benedetti.a93@gmail.com
-benedetti.a93@gmail.com
-Simone Costagliola
+Simone Costagliola — simo.costagliola@gmail.com
-simo.costagliola@gmail.com
-Alessandro Zotta
+Alessandro Zotta — hello@alessandrozotta.it
-zotta.ale@gmail.com

 ### Code by
 Alessandro Zotta